aptkingston/budibase-comment-box/README.md

 - Press enter to post a comment

 ## Usage
-This plugin stores full comment histories, including names and timestamps, inside a single text field.
+This plugin stores full comment histories, including names and timestamps, encoded inside a single text field.

 To use this plugin, you'll need to create a column for your comments.
-If you're using an internal table, a simple text column will work perfectly:
+If you're using an internal table, a simple text column will work perfectly.
+If you're using a SQL table, simply pick any string-compatible column.

 ![](resources/data.png)